DominionCyber/talon_hunt_framework_documentation/docs/specification.md

       limit=max
   )
 ```

 ::: details Query Explanation
 This query provides the building blocks to search for `ProcessRollup2` events.
-It allows the analyst to add criteria under the `SEARCH` section and have consistent data presentation via the `table` function, which can be modified to include or exclude critical field information as-needed.
-This example searches for execution of the any process containing `bad.exe` within the `FileName` field.
+It allows the analyst to add criteria under the `SEARCH` section and receive consistent data presentation via the `table` function, which can be modified to include or exclude fields as needed.
+In this example, the query searches for any process execution where the `FileName` field contains `bad.exe`.
 :::

+---

 ### Match Cradle

-The match cradle is a multi-event building bock that allows for events to be joined together via usage of the `defineTable` function by joining on the generated `falconPID` field to link common events together.
-Necessary functions, such as field deconflicting is executed as part of the query operations to avoid field collision alongside various enhancements to improve readability/functionality.
+The match cradle is a multi-event building block that joins events together using the `defineTable` function, correlating them on the generated `falconPID` field to link related telemetry.
+Field deconfliction is executed as part of the query operations to prevent field collision, alongside various enrichments to improve readability and analytical functionality.

+**Example:** `talon_win_cradle_match_networkconnectip4_processrollup2`

 ``` sql
   // =====================================================